PlaceWorkersGmbH/Placeworkers.Forms/README.md

 - **NavigationButton:** Button with left text alignment and a possible right aligned image
 - **NavicationCell:** Standard TextCell with DisclosureIndicator on right side (AccessoryView).
 Uses Right DrawerArrowDrawable as right arrow on Android.
 - **ExtendedListView:** Standard ListView with option to disable scrolling.
+- **Checkbox:** Checkbox image on left side and text on right side.
+Needs 2 images for the checkbox image to work properly.

 ### Usage

 Add Placeworkers.Forms reference to your projects.

+Add

+	Placeworkers.Forms.Initializer.Init();

+after Xamarin.Forms init.

 ##### XAML: